Protospace/spaceport/apiserver/docs/source/dev.rst

 Import Old Portal Data
 ++++++++++++++++++++++

-Place `old_portal.sqlite3` in the same directory as `manage.py`.
+Place ``old_portal.sqlite3`` in the same directory as ``manage.py``.

+Place old member photo folders in ``old_photos/``, for example: ``old_photos/1685/photo.jpg``.

 .. sourcecode:: bash

     (env) $ bash gen_old_models.sh
-    (env) $ time python import_old_portal.py
+    (env) $ time python import_old_portal.py YYYY-MM-DD

+Pass the date of the portal scrape in as an argument to the script.

 Give it about 15 minutes to run.
 This will import old models into the new portal database, ready to be linked to user's emails when they sign up.

 Testing
 +++++++